 Each year the NZWEA board reviews strategic direction to ensure the Association’s mission and vision are achieved.

-At its February 2020 meeting the board reviewed the Association’s strategy.
+During 2021 the board reviewed the Association’s strategy.
 Factors influencing the review included:

-- Wholesale market arrangements to support new wind generation development
+- Wholesale market arrangements to support new wind generation development / MEUG renewables project.

 - Leveraging New Zealand’s emissions reduction imperative to enable the energy transition to renewables, particularly wind energy.